gulomovazukhrakhon/IU-Projects/habit-tracker/ReadMe.md

 Then you should install all packages from "requirements.txt".
 Once you have installed them, you can start running the program.

 ## User Instruction
-In "OOFPP_Habits_Phase2" you can find the detailed information how to use this app.
+In "OOFPP_Habits_Phase2" you can find detailed information on how to use this app.
 Or https://drive.google.com/file/d/1cWjtp647U8j2TK6-cUs3lyINVz_iRyYg/view?usp=sharing